This post may contain affiliate links. Please read our disclosure policy.

 - Eggplant: You need 1 1/2 lbs of eggplant for this recipe, which amounts to roughly 2 medium globe eggplants.
 Globe are the large, seedy eggplants with dark purple skin–the most common variety you’ll find in the produce section.
 Look for eggplants with shiny skin that are firm to the touch–both signs of ripeness and freshness.

 - Breadcrumbs: The recipe calls for seasoned breadcrumbs, however you can also use plain and season them yourself.
-All you need to add is 1 tsp.
-Italian seasoning, or a mix of whichever dried herbs you have on hand.
-If making gluten free, I love this brand of gluten free breadcrumbs.
+All you need to add is 1 teaspoon of Italian seasoning, or a mix of whichever dried herbs you have on hand.
+If making gluten free, use your favorite brand of gluten free breadcrumbs.

-- Parmesan: You need 1/3 cup of grated Parmesan cheese, which you can grate yourself or purchase pre-grated.
+- Parmesan: For cheesy, nutty flavor.
 If making dairy free, use homemade pine nut Parmesan or nutritional yeast instead.

-- Garlic: 3 cloves (~1 Tbsp) of minced fresh garlic adds an aromatic backbone to these meatless balls.
+- Garlic: Fresh garlic adds an aromatic backbone to the meatballs.
 If you don’t have fresh garlic on hand, use 1 tsp of granulated garlic instead.

-- Parsley: Chopped fresh parsley adds bright, herbaceous flavor.
-Alternatively, you can use chopped fresh basil leaves, however the flavor will be a little stronger.
+- Parsley: Adds bright, herbaceous flavor.
+Alternatively, you can use chopped fresh basil leaves, however the flavor will be a little sharper.

 - For Serving: I love serving these eggplant meatballs in marinara sauce with dollops of ricotta cheese.
-Any brand of marinara works, however my absolute favorite is Rao’s brand.
-If making the recipe dairy free, I suggest using Kite Hill’s brand of almond-based ricotta.
+The ricotta adds creaminess and balances the acidity of the tomato sauce.

 Step-by-Step Instructions:

-Carefully form mixture into 20 mini meatballs (about 2 Tbsp. each).
+Step 4: Form into 20 mini meatballs (about 2 Tablespoons each).

-Spread marinara sauce in the same 13×9-inch pan you roasted the eggplant in.
-Add cooked eggplant meatballs to the pan, and add small dollops of ricotta cheese throughout.
+Step 6: Spread marinara sauce in the same pan you used to roast the eggplant.
+Add eggplant meatballs to the pan, along with dollops of ricotta cheese.

-Place pan in the oven and bake for 15 minutes, until the marinara is bubbly.
+Step 7: Bake for 15 to 18 minutes, until the marinara is bubbly.
+Garnish with extra Parmesan and fresh parsley.
 Serve warm with crusty bread.

-- Pasta.
-For a real Italian feast, serve these meatballs over your pasta of choice.
-To pump up the protein, use a chickpea or lentil-based pasta, such as Banza brand.
+- Pasta: For a real Italian feast, serve these meatballs over spaghetti or angel hair pasta.
+To pump up the protein, use a chickpea or lentil-based pasta.
+For a lighter option, serve over creamy polenta or mashed cauliflower.

 - Crusty Bread: You simply can’t go wrong with a chunk of crusty Italian bread for dipping.
 It will also help round out the meal with a bit more sustenance.

 - Hoagie Bun.
-Layer on some eggplant meatballs with melty mozzarella for the ultimate vegetarian meatball sub!
+Layer on some eggplant meatballs with melty mozzarella and fresh basil for the ultimate vegetarian meatball sub.

 - Make-Ahead: Roast the eggplant up to two days ahead and keep refrigerated in an airtight container.
 You can also prepare the whole meatball mixture up to 1 day ahead, and remove from the fridge 20 minutes before forming into balls.